LGBTQ rights in Tennessee: United States v. Skrmetti

 The U.S. Supreme Court agreed on June 24, 2024, to review the legality of Tennessee's Republican-backed ban on gender-affirming medical care for transgender minors, following an appeal by President Biden's administration.
 The challengers argued the ban violated the U.S. Constitution's 14th Amendment's equal protection and due process clauses.
 Similar bans in other states claim to protect children from harmful treatments, while medical associations support gender-affirming care as essential.
 Plaintiffs, including transgender minors and their parents, sued to defend the treatments.
 The decision follows a 6th Circuit Court ruling that upheld the ban, reversing a federal judge's previous injunction.

-On June 18, 2025, The Supreme Court ruled to uphold Tennessee’s ban on gender-affirming care for trans minors.
+On June 18, 2025, The Supreme Court ruled to uphold Tennessee's ban on gender-affirming care for trans minors.
 The decision was 6-3 with the conservative majority on the bench ruling to uphold and the liberal minority dissenting.
 The majority opinion was penned by Chief Justice John Roberts.
 In his writing, Roberts noted that "the Equal Protection Clause does not resolve these disagreements.”
 Justice Sotomayor wrote in dissent saying the ruling "abandons transgender children and their families to political whims," Tennessee Attorney General Jonathan Skrmetti, who argued the case before the court, said the outcome of the ruling is a “common sense” win over “judicial activism.”
 Chase Strangio, an ACLU lawyer and transgender rights advocate, responded to the ruling saying it “is a devastating loss for transgender people, our families, and everyone who cares about the Constitution.”
 American Academy of Pediatrics President, Dr. Susan Kressly, said in a statement the organization is “unwavering” in its support of gender-affirming care and “stands with pediatricians and families making health care decisions together and free from political interference.”

 Prison

 In April 2024, the Tennessee State Legislature passed a bill to ban gender affirming care for Tennessee inmates.

+Under the 2026 "Riley Gaines Women's Safety and Protection Act", transgender inmates are to be placed in prisons based on their sex assigned at birth.

+Shelters

+In April 2026, the Tennessee State Legislature passed "The Riley Gaines Women's Safety and Protection Act" which among its provisions bans trans women from women's shelters.